 The highlight of Blackwater NWR is wildlife Drive but there are also areas by the visitor center and along Maple Dam Road.
 The entrance fee is only required for Wildlife Drive.

 Wildlife Drive is a 4 mile long one way road thru the refuge.
-It is open 7 days a week from dawn to dusk.
+It is open 7 days a week from a 1/2 hour before sunrise to 1/2 hour after sunset daily.

 Wildlife Drive is divided into different areas by numeric markers (1 – 11).
 If you follow Blackwater Facebook groups, they will often indicate wildlife sightings by the marker number.